jantursky/orderlord-help-caller-id/docs/phone-calls-section/phone-calls-section.md

 ---

 ## Description
 The preview of past incoming phone calls, that the application receives once the user is logged in.
-The user can call specific phone number.
+The user can call the specific phone number.

-<span class="text-red-200">The application hasn't permission and options to receive contact details of the received call (no name, surname, social information, etc.) and also **isn't** sending any contact details except the phone number information to the POS/DMS applications.</span>
+<span class="text-red-200">The application hasn't permission and options to receive contact details of the received call (no name, surname, social information, etc.) and also **isn't** sending any contact details except the phone number information to the **POS/DMS** applications.</span>

 ## Table of contents
 - [How to use]({{site.baseurl}}{% link docs/phone-calls-section/how-to-use.md %})